Crime & conflict

 Share

-This policy shift is the latest in a series of flexible adjustments made by the administration, aimed at stabilizing the market and alleviating the potential negative economic impacts.
-The broader goal is to balance trade protections with the practical needs of the automotive industry and ensure a more competitive for U.S. manufacturers.
+This policy shift is the latest in a series of flexible tariff adjustments made by the administration, aimed at stabilizing the market and alleviating the potential negative economic impacts.
+The broader goal is to balance trade protections with the practical needs of the automotive industry and ensure a more competitive environment for U.S. manufacturers.

 Share